-Letterpress printed surveys collected from attendees at guest lectures, open studios, and visiting artist gigs from 2015.
+Letterpress printed surveys answered by attendees at guest lectures, open studios, and visiting artist gigs, 2015.
 Now in a private collection.

 Satisfied workers experience belongingness, autonomy, and the opportunity to develop new skills.
 Alienated workers experience centralized control, little community, and no recognition or opportunity for advancement.
 Rotate this poster to best suit your own working conditions.
 Handset wood and metal types, printed letterpress, for Impractical Labor.

-A fundraising zine made the morning after: emotional photos from Hillary's Election Night Party. $5 from each sale is donated to the National Women's Law Center.
+A fundraising zine made the morning after the 2016 election. $5 from each sale is donated to the National Women's Law Center.

 Computer cross-stitch record cover for the one and only Kryssi Battalene, out on Trouble in Mind Records.